TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-api-extractor.md

 I am getting some value from the API Report functionality, so I decided to leave API Extractor in place for that.
 I just need to tidy things up first.

 API extractor uses the same config file system as the TypeScript compiler.
-You can put all the common config in one file and pull it into a stub config in each package.
+You can put all the common config in one file and reference it in a stub config in each package.
 Like the TypeScript compiler, paths are relative to the config file they're defined in.
 However, API Extractor has a nice trick to avoid duplication.
 You can define a `projectFolder` variable in the per-package stub.

 ```json
 {